slatedocs/slate/source/includes/rest/requests/_errors.md

 429 | Rate Limit Exceeded – too many requests
 500 | Internal Server Error – there was a problem with our servers

-If the request is successful, a `200` (OK) staus code is returned, along with an optional body as documented in this API reference.
+If the request is successful, a `200` (OK) status code is returned, along with an optional body as documented in this API reference.